Moon: Observational phenomena

-Illumination and phases
+Phases

 The monthly changes in the angle between the direction of sunlight and view from Earth, and the phases of the Moon that result, as viewed from the Northern Hemisphere.
 The Earth–Moon distance is not to scale.

 The Moon rotates, as it orbits Earth, changing orientation toward the Sun, experiencing a lunar day.
-A lunar day is equal to one lunar month (one synodic orbit around Earth) due to it being tidally locked to Earth.
-Since the Moon is not tidally locked to the Sun, lunar daylight and night times both occur around the Moon.
-The changing position of the illumination of the Moon by the Sun during a lunar day is observable from Earth as the changing lunar phases, waxing crescent being the sunrise and the waning crescent the sunset phase of a day observed from afar.
+A lunar day is equal to one lunar month (one synodic orbit around Earth).
+The changing position of the illumination of the Moon by the Sun during a lunar day is observable from Earth as the changing lunar phases.
+The phases of the moon follow a repeating cycle, with its starting point at new moon.
+In the first half of the cycle, the sequence is new moon, crescent, quarter, gibbous, and full moon.
+In the second half of the cycle, the sequence is reversed, then the cycle repeats.